A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 Taipei: Discover the vibrant capital of Taiwan

 Taipei is an exciting city!
 A little confusing at first sight... too big, too noisy, too grey?
 Maybe a little... at least for us who prefer nature.
-But strangely enough, Taipei still pleased us.
+But strangely enough, we quite liked Taipei.
 The small traditional streets next to the business districts where life seems to be moving at 2000 miles per hour.
-After that, we don't hide the fact that our favorite was the moment we left the city to take a look at Elephant Mountain and enjoy a magnificent sunset over the city.
+After that, we don't hide the fact that our favorite moment was when we left the city to take a look at Elephant Mountain and enjoy a magnificent sunset over the city (and the 101 tower).

-To find our good tips and addresses of things to do in Taipei, we invite you to read our article on the capital of Taiwan.
+To find our good tips and addresses of things to do in Taipei, we invite you to read our article about the capital of Taiwan.

 If you come from Taiwan, Taipei will most certainly be part of your itinerary and that's good!